mindspore-ai/docs/tutorials/source_en/beginner/quick_start.md

     print(f"Test: \n Accuracy: {(100*correct):>0.1f}%, Avg loss: {test_loss:>8f} \n")
 ```

-The training process requires several iterations of the dataset, and one complete iteration is called an epoch.
+The training process requires several iterations over the dataset, and one complete iteration is called an epoch.
 In each round, the training set is traversed for training and the test set is used for prediction at the end.
 The loss value and prediction accuracy (Accuracy) of each round are printed, and it can be seen that the loss is decreasing and Accuracy is increasing.

 ```python
 epochs = 3